 And there’s more: I’m willing to entertain the possibility that these events have long-term political implications.
 Interest in the Oral Tradition has grown so quickly because we need it, as the postman said.
 Modern people and Americans in particular suffer from an unprecedented impoverishment of the imagination.
 Our popular and political cultures have become so diminished because to a great extent we’ve lost the ability to think in mythic or metaphorical terms.

 The loss of imagination gave us our current political and environmental crises.
 And don’t think that elites aren’t aware of this.
 Two days after 9-11, Clear Channel Communications barred its 1,200 radio stations from playing John Lennon’s “Imagine.”

-But the revival of the Oral Tradition counters this slide into literal thinking with an invitation to speak from the heart, with images that go past the head and convey the richness, ambiguity, tragedy and mystery of the soul.
+But the revival of the Oral Tradition counters this slide into literal thinking with an invitation to speak from the heart, with images that go past the head and convey the richness, ambiguity, tragedy, mystery and potential of the soul.

 To Frederico Garcia Lorca, imagination was “synonymous with discovery…(it) fixes and gives clear life to fragments of the invisible reality where man is stirring.”
 We can replicate the original process of myth making – by telling as many alternative stories, as often as possible, for as long as necessary, until they coalesce into the world’s new story.

 Imagination is the fundamentally human gesture, “the capacity to see things that are not there,” says Michael Meade.
 Imagination builds a bridge between fate (what is given to us) and destiny (what we do with it).
 Then, says Lorca, the artist stops dreaming and begins to desire.
 Love moves from imagination, which “creates a poetic atmosphere,” to inspiration, which invents the “poetic fact.”
 Thus the imagination, engaged by the restoration of memory, moves us from invocation to inspiration, where new life comes not from us but through us.